Skeeter2600/Riffhouse/README.md

 ### iOS Sideloading

 Since Riffhouse isn't on the App Store, you'll use your Apple ID to sideload it.
-Two methods:
+I am working on getting this (and adding Apple CarPlay support as well), but need further testing with it.
+For the time being, to just use it, there are two methods:

 #### Method A: Sideloadly (Recommended for Beginners)
 1. Download `Riffhouse.ipa` and install [Sideloadly](https://sideloadly.io/)